department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 ### Get more information

-If you think you may have had contact with Agent Orange or other herbicides while serving in the military: <br>
+If you think you may have had contact with Agent Orange or other herbicides while serving in the military, you can request a health exam. <br>
 [Get an Agent Orange Registry Health Exam](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam/).

 If you have non-Hodgkin’s lymphoma (a type of cancer), you can get VA support. <br>